skirtles-code/vue-examples/docs/patterns/global-properties.md

 This allows us to use `this.$http`, just like in Vue 2.

 You'll find this approach used in some official Vue libraries.
-For example, Vuex exposes `$store` and Vue Router exposes `$router` and `$route`.
+For example, Vue Router exposes `$router` and `$route`.
 The mapping helpers provided by Vuex, e.g. `mapState`, all rely on using `this.$store` to access the correct store.
 These helpers wouldn't be possible using most of the other techniques described on this page.

 However, the use of `globalProperties` in those official libraries shouldn't be seen as an endorsement to use them everywhere.
 Those libraries have some specific requirements that typically don't apply to application code.